AdobeDocs/app-builder/getting_started/common_troubleshooting.md

 On the other hand, the actions of a headless app can be validated against a valid user token from ExC Shell or a valid access token generated with the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md).
 Please go through the [Firefly Security Overview](../guides/security_overview.md) for more details about SPA vs. headless app authentication.

 If you are developing a headless app but accidentally have the `web-src/` folder added during the app initialization process, you could remove it by executing the command `aio app delete web-assets` at the root of your application source code folder.
 This will also assure that your actions are validated against the appropriate JWT auth.

+## Debugging errors with State and Files SDK

+If you code uses Project Firefly [State](https://github.com/adobe/aio-lib-state) or [Files](https://github.com/adobe/aio-lib-files) SDK, you can not use [wskdebug](https://github.com/apache/openwhisk-wskdebug) to debug it.
+The reason is that `wskdebug` forwards the debugged action from the I/O Runtime system to a local container on your machine and executes it there.
+This local container is not authorized to access the cloud storage behind State and Files SDKs, as in the case of deployed action in I/O Runtime.

+*Note: This is not a problem if you configure the State or Files SDK to connect to your own cloud storage (e.g. Cosmos DB).*